microsoft/AppSource/Microsoft Hosted Test Drive/Setup-your-Azure-subscription-for-Dynamics365-Microsoft-Hosted-Test-Drives.md

  ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/Connect_MsolService.PNG)

-5. Add the above created application as an application user to CRM instance
+5. Add the above created Azure App as an application user to your Test Drive CRM instance.
      * Add a new user or take an existing user from Azure AD.
 Copy the username value
      * Login to CRM instance and navigate to Setting -> Security -> Users
      * Change the view to Application Users